 Lazarus show by default the last form added to the project.
 To view the main form use the menu Project / Forms, and select $f\main.$

 To run in debug adjust Run-Run Parameters-Working Directory to your CDC directory.

-To reduce the executable size for production, use strip and upx.
+To reduce the executable size for production, select the Release build mode.